Turtles and hoomans. All the way down.

 WIP — very much FAFO stage.
 Use a separate server or VM, not your daily driver.

 Tested on Ubuntu 24.04 LTS and macOS (Apple Silicon).
-Agents run on Claude Code.
+Agents run on Claude Code or Codex — pick per agent at install.

 Two turtles on day one.
 Your ops agent knows how to grow the team — adding more, setting up integrations, keeping credentials out of the chat.
 The comms bus is open to anyone — your bash script, your other agents, your weird side project.
 If it speaks HTTP, it's already at the table.
 Even hoomans.